CC-Archived/promise.coffee/README.md

 Developers never directly interact with a Resolver.

 A Resolver captures a pair of optional `onResolved` and `onRejected` callbacks and has an associated Promise.
-That Promise delegates its `then()` calls to the Resolver's `then()` method, which creates a new Resolver and schedules its delayed addition as a chained Resolver.
+That Promise delegates its `then()` calls to the Resolver's `then()` method, which creates a new chained Resolver.

 Each Deferred has an associated Resolver.
 A Deferred delegates `resolve()` and `reject()` calls to that Resolver's `resolve()` and `reject()` methods.
 The Resolver processes the resolution value and rejection reason, and propagates the processed resolution value or rejection reason to any chained Resolvers it may have created in response to `then()` calls.
 Once a chained Resolver has been notified, it is cleared out of the set of chained Resolvers and will not be notified again.